 9. After you pump, you need to properly store the milk and the pump supplies.
 As for the pump supplies, I never washed mine between pumpings.
 I left them all put together, but removed from the pump.
 Then I would simply throw them in a Ziploc baggy and put them in my personal office refrigerator.
 I don’t see how any bacteria could possibly grow that way, since it’s just milk on the parts and it’s being refrigerated.
 That’s personal preference, but it saved me a lot of time and never caused any problems.
 I always ran the parts through the dishwasher every night on the sterilization cycle.

 10. It took me months to figure out this little trick, but I finally found what I think is the best way to store the milk during the day.
-Buy a 2-quart sized container (like this one).
+Buy a large glass bottle (like this one).
 Each time you pump, pour the milk into that one big container so that it’s all mixed up.
 I did this for a few reasons.
 For starters, I didn’t like having little bottles of milk cluttering up my tiny refrigerator.
 This way, all I had to bring was two bottles, one for each boob.
 So you pump, fill, and combine.
 Easy.

 Second, if I happened to have lots of extra milk one day, I may not have enough bottles with me to pump it all.
 Third, I frequently forgot to bring enough stupid lids for all the bottles.